jayefem/scan2pdf/README.md

   --noFakeDuplexScan    If set, it is assumed, that only front pages were
                         scanned.
 If not set, the script assumes a fake duplex scan.
-Assumption: All front pages were scanned first, then all backpages were scanned (in reverse order).
+Assumption: All front pages were scanned first, then all back pages were scanned (in reverse order).
 ```

 ## Development details